natemcintosh/wordle/README.md

 1. Repeat the process until you win

 ### Future Improvment
-Based on frequency of letters used in English, suggest a best option of the available words
+Based on frequency of letters used in English, and attempting to eliminate as many letters as possible, suggest a best option of the available words.